WebAssembly/spec/proposals/gc/Overview.md

 Here, `make_pair` as well as `fst` and `snd` need to be able to operate on any type of pair.
 Furthermore, `fst` and `snd` cannot simply be type-specialised at compile time, because that would be insufficient to compile `g`, which takes a polymorphic function as an argument and instantiates it with multiple different types.
 Such *first-class* polymorphism is not expressible with compile time techniques such as C++ templates, but common-place in many languages (including OO ones like Java or C#, where it can be emulated via generic methods).
 Untyped languages like JavaScript or Scheme trivially allow such programs as well.

+The problem is that the compilation of `fst` and `snd` must not depend on the type they are instantiated with because with first-class polymorphism it is not generally possible to tell, at compile time, the set of all such types (static analysis can do that in many cases but not all).
+Unless willing to implement runtime compilation and type specialisation (like C# / .NET) a type-agnostic compilation scheme is necessary.

 The usual implementation technique is a uniform representation, potentially refined with local unboxing and type specialisation optimisations.

 The MVP proposal does not directly support parametric polymorphism (yet).
-However, a uniform representation can still be achieved in this proposal by consistently using the type  `anyref`, which is the super type of all references, and then down-cast from there:
+However, compilation with a uniform representation can still be achieved in this proposal by consistently using the type  `anyref`, which is the super type of all references, and then down-cast from there:
 ```
 (type $pair (struct anyref anyref))